 - Spring will take place from 20 March to 21 June 2022.

 - Summer will take place from 21 June to 23 September 2022.

 - Autumn will take place from 23 September to 21 December 2022.

-The dates of the seasons are based on the dates of the equinoxes and solstices provided by the Institute of Celestial Mechanics and Ephemeris Calculation.
+The seasons’ dates are based on the equinoxes and solstices provided by the Institute of Celestial Mechanics and Ephemeris Calculation.

 Staggered seasons in question

-As a result of recent observation, there seems to be a discrepancy between the official dates of the seasons and the weather.
+As a result of recent observations, there seems to be a discrepancy between the official dates of the seasons and the weather.

 A study carried out by the Weather Channel for the years 2000/2013 confirmed this fact by indicating that there would be a gap of about 20% in relation to the dates on the calendar.